Tomi Lahren: Political views

 Lahren describes herself as a "constitutional conservative".
 She has said that she is a commentator, not a journalist, and that her shows are not about presenting news neutrally, but about commentary and "mak[ing] the news".
-The Daily Beast described her as a "right-wing provocateur" in 2018.

 Lahren has been described as an "anti-feminist who admires strong women."
-Lahren has said that while she does not consider herself a feminist, she believes in women's empowerment and looks up to various women from both the political left and the political right.
+She has said that while she does not consider herself a feminist, she believes in women's empowerment and looks up to various women from both the political left and the political right.

 In March 2017, Lahren said she was pro-abortion rights, sparking criticism from a number of anti-abortion writers.
 TheBlaze owner Glenn Beck, among others, noted that Lahren had previously publicly said she was anti-abortion, in addition to numerous other inconsistencies on other issues.
 Soon thereafter, Lahren told Playboy that she had always supported abortion rights as a matter of national law but was personally against abortion.

 While in college, Lahren wrote a feature for the Las Vegas Review-Journal about a classmate who had turned to stripping to support herself.

 Lahren is also in favor of same-sex marriage.
 In June 2020, she supported Supreme Court justice Neil Gorsuch's vote and majority opinion in the combined cases of Bostock v.
 Clayton County, Altitude Express Inc. v.
 Zarda, and R.G. & G.R.
 Harris Funeral Homes Inc. v.
 Equal Employment Opportunity Commission, ruling that businesses cannot fire LGBTQ people for their sexuality or gender identity.
 Lahren stated, "You can be Christian, conservative, and a proud Trump supporter and believe people should not be fired for who they love.
 Conservative doesn't come in one flavor, one race, one religion, one gender or one sexuality ... and I won't sit by quietly and allow certain self-righteous and self-appointed and anointed conservative thought policemen make that decree."